subshell/helm-charts/charts/sophora-server/README.md

 ## Notable Changes

+### 3.0.0

+* Added the option do disable JCR support.
+Set `sophora.server.persistence.repositoryType` to `none`, if you use Sophora 6.1.0 or later and completed the postgres migration.
+* Removed support for Sophora ACS.

 ### 2.11.1

 This version modifies how the `checksum/*` annotations in the StatefulSet's pod template are computed.
 Previously, the `sha256sum` was based on the _whole_ rendered ConfigMap, leading to changes in a hash whenever merely a ConfigMap label changed (like the `.Chart.AppVersion` or any user-provided `additionalSelectorLabels`).
 This did not affect the volume-mounted content seen by the pod, but still resulted in an update of the pod template and termination and restart of the StatefulSet's pods.